-- A. Where employee attendance at professional conferences will be of benefit to the District's operations, no expenses shall be incurred in behalf of the employee when the Board of Directors has approved such attendance in advance. - B. It is the policy of the District to encourage employee development and excellence of performance by authorizing employees to attend conferences associated with the interests of the District. - C. Expenses.
+- A. It is the policy of the District to encourage employee development and excellence of performance by authorizing employees to attend conferences associated with the interests of the District.
+Attendance to such conferences must be approved by the Board. - B. Expenses.
 Expenses for professional conferences should be kept to a minimum by utilizing recommendations for transportation and housing accommodations put forth by the General Manager and by: - i.
 Utilizing hotel(s) recommended by the event sponsor in order to obtain discounted rates or a nearby hotel offering discount rates. - ii.
 Employees traveling together whenever feasible and economically beneficial. - iii.
 Requesting reservations sufficiently in advance, when possible, to obtain discounted air fares and hotel rates. - iv.
 Not utilizing air travel at a rate or class higher than coach. - v.
-When reimbursing travel expenses, the District will pay the lesser expense between air and auto travel. - D. Guests/ Spouse.
+When reimbursing travel expenses, the District will pay the lesser expense between air and auto travel. - vi.
+Expenses must not exceed those in current Reimbursement Policy - D. Guests/ Spouse.
 The District will only pay for and/or reimburse employees for that portion of expenses that relate to the employee. - E. Alcohol.
 The District will not reimburse expenses for alcoholic beverages of any kind or for any reason. - F. Report.
 Upon returning from seminars, workshops, conferences, etc., where expenses are paid for and/or reimbursed by the District, employees shall make a verbal report at their next staff meeting.
 Said report shall detail what was learned at the session(s) that will be of benefit to the District.
 Materials from the session(s) may be delivered to the District office to be included in the District library for the future use of staff.